 Kim DeRidder has more than 30 years of experience in program management and leadership within the region, including nearly five years as the Foundation’s director of Programs for Laos and assistant representative for Thailand from 1991 to 1995.
 During this early phase of his career, Kim is credited with pioneering some of the Foundation’s earliest environmental programs, including a natural resources management initiative with the Lao Government in the context of the country’s then newly developing open economy; a civil society advocacy initiative in Thailand that strengthened participation and access in national and local environmental policy and process; and regional environmental cooperation initiatives for the Mekong region.

-Prior to rejoining the Foundation Kim served as Managing Director for World Wildlife Fund (Indonesia), Country Director for the Nature Conservancy (Indonesia), Chief of Party and Team Leader/Facility Manager for forest and climate change projects in Indonesia for USAID and AusAID, respectively, and Chief of Party for two separate peacebuilding and conflict mitigation projects for USAID (Indonesia, Sri Lanka).
-Kim began his career as Associate Regional Director for Planned Parenthood, based in Bangkok and covering 15 countries of Asia and the Pacific.
+Prior to rejoining the Foundation Kim served as managing director for the World Wildlife Fund (Indonesia), country director for the Nature Conservancy (Indonesia), chief of party and team leader/facility manager for forest and climate change projects in Indonesia for USAID and AusAID, respectively, and chief of party for two separate peacebuilding and conflict mitigation projects for USAID (Indonesia, Sri Lanka).
+He began his career as associate regional director for Planned Parenthood, based in Bangkok and covering 15 countries in Asia and the Pacific.